bunq

 Increase free trial to premium conversions and 2 month retention

-Our goal was to turn free trial users into paying customers.
-Users who funded their account and started using their card early were much more likely to stay, showing how important early habits are for long-term retention.
+Our goal was to turn trial users into paying customers.
+Those who funded their account and used their card early were more likely to stay, proving early habits drive retention.

 Approach